animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 be started to process books against the Book Store online service.
 The "Books" Region might be one of many different Regions needed to implement the Book Store application service.
-Rather than have to create and configure each Region individually, Spring Data for GemFire conveniently allows the client application Regions to be defined from the cluster, as
+Rather than have to create and configure each Region individually, Spring Data for VMware GemFire conveniently allows the client application Regions to be defined from the cluster, as
 follows: